iden-a/CashFlowCapstone/planning/user_stories.md

 Include at least 10 user stories.

 1. **As a [user role], I want to [what], so that [why]**

+1. As a college student, I want an app with resources to build financial literacy, so that I can save money for school.
+2. As a first-time account holder, I want to learn how to manage money, so that I am making good financial decisions.
+3. As a person in my early career, I want to start building a 401k, so that I can retire comfortably.
+4. As a person with some financial experience, I want to begin to invest, so that I can have money for retirement.
+5. As a unemployed uneducated young person, I want to learn how to save money, so that I won't be living in poverty.

 ## Wireframe (Bonus)